phluid61/ruby-experiments/try/README.md

 relevant error is thrown.
 However all fallbacks in *trap* are evalulated _before the block is executed_.

-Note: version 0.4.0 allows late evaluation by passing a proc as the value.
+Note: version 0.4.0 introduced late evaluation by passing a proc as the value.
+The proc is passed the exception object as its only parameter.

 ```ruby
 handler = proc{|ex| puts "Oops: #{ex}"; nil }